-one 5lb or so chicken, cut into eighths (or all thighs, all wings, as you like)
+1 five-pound or so chicken, cut in eighths (or all thighs, all wings as you like)

 1 tsp gravy browning

 1/2 tsp cinnamon

 4 scotch bonnet (habenero) peppers, seeded, roughly chopped

 Combine all the ingredients in a food processor and liquefy.
 Pour into a non-reactive pot and bring to a boil.
 Simmer 15-20 minutes until you reach desired thickness.
 Cool completely.
 Refrigerate in a clean, snap-lid jar.
 Keeps indefinitely.
 Can also be used on pork, beef or fish.

 Wash the chicken, pat dry and put in a sealed plastic bag with the marinade for at least four hours, or better, overnight.
 Turn once or twice.

 Place the chicken in a covered pan (a roasting pan with foil covering will do fine) with the marinade.
 Bake at 450 degrees for 20 minutes.
 Lower the heat to 275 degrees and cook for another hour, basting occasionally.
 Remove from oven and serve as whole pieces or chopped into smaller pieces as they do ‘down south’ in the Caribbean.
 Pour some pan juices overall.